ucphhpc/jupyter_service/README.rst

 depends on which ``authenticator_class`` is defined in the example/jupyterhub_config.py configuration file.

-Beyond authentication, jupyterhub also allows for a custom spawner scheme to be overloaded.
+Beyond authentication, jupyterhub also allows for a custom `Spawner <https://jupyterhub.readthedocs.io/en/stable/reference/spawners.html>`_ scheme to be overloaded.
 The default ``spawner_class`` in the example/jupyterhub_config.py configuration file is defined with the `jhub-swarmspawner <https://github.com/rasmunk/SwarmSpawner>`_ which enables the deployment of jupyter notebooks on a `Docker Swarm Cluster <https://github.com/docker/swarmkit>`_